zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Charm-LCM-RNA-Kit-Protocol.md

 ### Binding RNA Products

 1. **Transfer** all 50 ul cell lysate solution from the capturing tube to a Binding Tube (BT5).
 2. Add **100 uL fresh RB7** (prepared above) to the Binding Tube (BT5).
-Mix well with the lysate by pipeting up and down thesolution 10 times to obtain a homogenous solution.
+Mix well with the lysate by pipeting up and down the solution 10 times to obtain a homogenous solution.
 3. Centrifuge the Binding Tube (BT5) at maximum speed (about 13000 rpm or 16000 X g) at room temperature for 8 minutes ot bind the RNA
     - (Note: During centrifugation always position the micro-tube hinge pointed outward from thecenter of rotation.
 Maiority of RNA will collect at the botom along the hinge side of the Binding Tube.)
 4. Remove the solution from the tube